 - It would be right in the ...

 - It would take us ....

 - The first travel I had ever really ...

 - No, they wouldn't be interested at all...

 - All the travels I had ever really ...

-Select a couple of incomplete phrases for students to use grammatical information to predict the type of information which follows.
-Students should already be familiar with the form.
+Task D: Focus on Grammar (3).
+Select a couple of incomplete phrases for students to use grammatical information to predict what type of information comes next.